 Mineral Hill Trail: Rocky and south-facing, the Mineral Hill Trail will connect Sidedoor Trail with Lincoln Park, enabling trail users to avoid most of Rich Gulch Road.
-Continue construction in 2017 with Friends of Breckenridge Trails
+Completed

-Wellington Trail: After many years, the long-envisioned Wellington Trail is scheduled to be completed in 2016.
+Wellington Trail: After many years, the long-envisioned Wellington Trail is scheduled to be completed in 2017.
 This trail will provide up valley access from the Wellington Bike Park to the trails in French Gulch.
 It will also provide immediate recreational access for many of the citizens who live in the Wellington Neighborhood.
-Under construction completed in Spring 2017
+Completed

 Please join us!
 The Friends of Breckenridge Trails program has many volunteer opportunities ranging from tree plantings and weed pulls to technical trail construction.
 These volunteer days allow citizens to participate in open space protection through volunteer stewardship.
 See the complete list of summer volunteer dates here.